itsJohnny21/CSE-464-2024-jsalaz59/README.md

         double pivotNodeXPos = Double.parseDouble(pivotNodePosString[0]); // Store the x position of the pivot node double pivotNodeYPos = Double.parseDouble(pivotNodePosString[1]); // Store the y position of the pivot node

-        prevXPos = pivotNodeXPos + Math.cos(angle + Math.PI / 2) * 4 * radius * intersectionIndex2; // Update the x position so that it is at it's appropriate location.
+        preXPos = pivotNodeXPos + Math.cos(angle + Math.PI / 2) * 4 * radius * intersectionIndex2; // Update the x position so that it is at it's appropriate location.
 It will be length of string 2 minus intersection index 2 positions away in the x direction
-        prevYPos = pivotNodeYPos + Math.sin(angle + Math.PI / 2) * 4 * radius * intersectionIndex2; // Update the y position so that it is at it's appropriate location.
+        preYPos = pivotNodeYPos + Math.sin(angle + Math.PI / 2) * 4 * radius * intersectionIndex2; // Update the y position so that it is at it's appropriate location.
 It will be length of string 2 minus intersection index 2 positions away in the y direction
-        prevNode = intersectionIndex2 == 0 ? pivotNode : g.addNode(String.format("%d", s1.length())); // Check if the first character of string 2 is the intersection character and make it the pivot node if so
+        preNode = intersectionIndex2 == 0 ? pivotNode : g.addNode(String.format("%d", s1.length())); // Check if the first character of string 2 is the intersection character and make it the pivot node if so

-        setNodeAttributes(prevNode, String.valueOf(s2.charAt(0)), prevXPos, prevYPos, radius); // Set attributes of prevNode
+        setNodeAttributes(preNode, String.valueOf(s2.charAt(0)), preXPos, preYPos, radius); // Set attributes of preNode

         for (int i = 1; i < s2.length(); i++) {
             Node nextNode = intersectionIndex2 == i ? pivotNode
                     : g.addNode(String.format("%d", g.getNumberOfNodes() + 1)); // Check if the next node is the pivot node

-            prevXPos += -Math.cos(angle + Math.PI / 2) * 4 * radius; // Update the x position
+            preXPos += -Math.cos(angle + Math.PI / 2) * 4 * radius; // Update the x position
-            prevYPos += -Math.sin(angle + Math.PI / 2) * 4 * radius; // Update the y position
+            preYPos += -Math.sin(angle + Math.PI / 2) * 4 * radius; // Update the y position

-            setNodeAttributes(nextNode, String.valueOf(s2.charAt(i)), prevXPos, prevYPos, radius); // Set attributes of nextNode prevNode.connectTo(nextNode); // Create the edge prevNode -> nextNode
+            setNodeAttributes(nextNode, String.valueOf(s2.charAt(i)), preXPos, preYPos, radius); // Set attributes of nextNode preNode.connectTo(nextNode); // Create the edge preNode -> nextNode
-            prevNode = nextNode; // Update the prevNode }
+            preNode = nextNode; // Update the preNode }

         return g; // Return graph containing the intersected string of nodes